Skip to content

 With good mobility, you should try to go down far enough so that the hips are below the knee joints.
 If you can’t maintain a straight back in this position, stop higher up.
 This also applies to acute or chronic knee problems.

-Push Up Through the Heels in an Upright Torso Position
+Push Up Through the Heels in an Upright Upper Body Position

-Push up through the heels in an upright torso position, ensuring the soles of your feet do not lose contact with the ground.
-As soon as your hips are slightly above the knees, you should start to exhale.
-Then, push your buttocks forward so that the hips close and you return to a neutral standing position.
-Your torso should be upright.
-Actively push your knees outward.
+Push yourself up through the heels in an upright upper body position, ensuring the soles of your feet do not lose contact with the ground.
+Once your hips are slightly above the knees, you can start exhaling.
+Then push the buttocks forward so that the hips close and you return to a neutral stance.
+Your upper body should be upright.
+Actively push the knees outward.

 Proper Breathing

-When going down, inhale–as soon as your hips are slightly above the knees, start to exhale.
+Inhale as you go down–once your hips are slightly above the knees, start exhaling.

 Common Mistakes

-One of the biggest mistakes is lifting the heels off the ground–the body weight should be distributed across the entire sole of the foot.
+One of the biggest mistakes is initiating the downward movement with the knees–instead of the hips.
+Another common mistake is lifting the heels off the ground–the body weight should be distributed across the entire sole of the foot.
 A rounded back is also often observed during squats.
-If your knees tilt inward, consciously push them outward.
+To counteract this, stick out your chest and actively pull your shoulder blades back.
+Also, check the position of your knees: If they tilt inward, consciously push them outward.

 Squat Variations for Those Who Master Classic Squats